misiektoja/spotify_profile_monitor/docs/troubleshooting.md

 | "null bytes" error reading the config file | PowerShell redirection wrote UTF-16 | [Configuration File](configuration.md#configuration-file) |
 | Artwork missing from alerts | The optional artwork extra is not installed | [Install from PyPI](installation.md#install-from-pypi) |
 | Escape sequences such as `[36m` printed as text, or no colour at all | The terminal cannot display ANSI colour, or colour was switched off by `--no-color`, `COLORED_OUTPUT`, `NO_COLOR`, a redirect or an unset `TERM` | [Terminal Colours](configuration.md#terminal-colours) |

+## Invalid saved settings and state

+Timing values must be finite and within the documented range.
+Normal startup checks effective timing settings before monitoring.
+A configuration syntax error reports its file, line number and parser message without echoing source text that may contain credentials.

+If a saved playlist, follower or following file has an invalid structure, monitoring stops before replacing it.
+Correct the named file or move it aside to start a fresh baseline.
+Keep a copy if you need the old history.
+Older valid records and extra trailing metadata remain accepted.